 By Jennifer McDougall

 Alcohol is also known as ethanol, a liquid produced by fermentation and an ingredient found in beer, wine, and liquor that causes intoxication.
-Alcohol is a depressant drug that slows down activity in the central nervous system, delaying messages being sent to and from the body and the brain that also wreaks havoc on the digestive system.
+Alcohol is a depressant drug that slows down activity in the central nervous system, delaying messages sent to and from the body and the brain that also wreaks havoc on the digestive system.

 Prolonged damage and continued consumption of alcohol can lead to a multitude of issues.